By +Bob DeMarco

 Eventually, I made it to Alzheimer's World and started paying very close attention to the things my mother repeated often:

 - like the word No,

 - Or, I don't know where he goes all the time (I didn't go anywhere),

 - Or, get out I don't want you here,

 - Or, I want to move back to south Philadelphia.

-After all, I can only assume Dotty felt very safe and secure when she lived with her parents.
+After all, I can only assume Dotty felt very safe and secure when she lived with her parents in south Philadelphia.
 She was also very happy.
-I know this because she told me lots of good stories about when she was small.
+I know this because she told me lots of good stories about when she was young.
+Happy stories.

 Once I figured out how to look beyond the obvious and listen to what Dotty was saying, read between the lines so to speak, I found that I was no longer disconcerted, frustrated, or angered by her words.